jerodev/php-irc-client/readme.md

 ## Events

 The `on()` function on the client can be used to register to several different events.
-This can be done both before and after connecting to the irc server.
+This can be done both before and after connecting to the IRC server.
 Events have variable callback arguments, all are described below.

-### <a name="client-event-registered"></a> Channel users received
+### <a name="client-event-registered"></a> Registered on server

     $client->on('registered', function () { });